kdrakon/splunk-logback-hec-appender/README.md

 **still under construction**

 This is a [Logback Appender](http://logback.qos.ch/manual/appenders.html) made for Splunk's HTTP Event Collector (HEC) API.
 Splunk provides their [own appenders](https://github.com/splunk/splunk-library-javalogging), but at the time of this libraries creation, the Logback one was quite limited in terms of configuration and the data you could append to log indexes.
-This provides much more logging data than the current standard Splunk appender — which supplies only log *messages* and *severity*.
+This appender provides much more logging data than the current standard Splunk appender — which supplies only log fields for *message* and *severity*.
+With the addition of JSON fields containing more logging metadata, complex Splunk search queries can be written.
+This can potentially lead to better insight into your application.

-One of the additional features this appender provides is based on the capabilities of the [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder): appending extra JSON fields or metadata to your log entries via [`customFields`](#splunkhecjsonlayout).
+Some of the inspiration for this appender is based on the capabilities of the [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder), which originally provided the ability to specify custom JSON fields in Logstash entries.

 ## Configuration
 ### Sample XML Configuration